Careers and Starting Salaries

 Students who earn a Master of Science in Management Information Systems (MS-MIS) report they are in high demand, earn good starting salaries and have opportunities for advancement.

 Students in our program are assisted by the Career Management Center in the Mays Business School with career placements.
 Historically, the career placements for our MS-MIS graduates have been quite favorable.
-Historically, approximately 75 percent of our students had professional internships while pursuing their degrees and 90-100 percent of our graduates found full-time jobs within 90 days of graduation.
+Approximately 70-75 percent of our students complete professional internships while pursuing their degrees and 90-100 percent of our graduates accept full-time jobs within 90 days of graduation.
 The following table summarizes placement and salary data for the last three graduating classes from the MS-MIS program.

 |Class of 2016||Class of 2017||Class of 2018|